Multiple Instance Verification: Model architectures

 Our motivation for the second attention function DBA is to establish an equally effective but simpler alternative to VEMA.
 Considering multiplicative attention as a generalized ``cosine similarity'', we surveyed alternative similarity measures, which led to DBA as a new attention function.
-More precisely, the attention scores of DBA are driven by the negative sum of weighted distances between corresponding channels of vectors in $\mathbf{K}$ and $\mathbf{Q}$.
-In this paper, we use $L_1$-distance, noting that other distance metrics are also possible.
-The DBA attention-score function is
+More precisely, the attention scores of DBA are driven by the negative sum of weighted distances between corresponding channels of $\mathbf{K}$ and $\mathbf{Q}$.
+In this paper, we focus on $L_1$-distance, although other distance metrics are also possible.